-Some are called to ordained ministry as deacons, priests, or bishops.
+Some Christians are called to ordained ministry, as deacons, priests, or bishops, exercising ministries of Word and Sacrament.

 A. Deacons The ministry of a deacon is to represent Christ and Christ’s Church, particularly as a servant of those in need; and to assist bishops and priests in the proclamation of the Gospel and the administration of the sacraments.
 In the Independent Catholic Christian Church, all who are ordained priests or bishops must first spend at least a year as a deacon, and they retain the obligations of the diaconate after their ordination to the priesthood.
 Some may be called to be deacons for the remainder of their lives, without being called to the priesthood.